WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-s3.md

 ## Prerequisites

 :::info
-For info on how to create a suitable VM with all services installed, see our [AWS VM creation](../preparation/aws_vm_creation.md) guide.
+For more information about to create a suitable VM with all services installed, see our [AWS VM creation](../preparation/aws_vm_creation.md) guide.
 See our [VM Preparation](../preparation/vm_prep.md) guide for how to install the services only.|
 :::

 To complete this install, you will need: